11 Pictures That Will Make You Want to Visit Budapest

-The Hungarian State Opera House (Magyar Állami Operaház) is definitely worth a visit even if you're not interested in seeing a show.
-Both the architecture and the interior décor are absolutely stunning.
+The Hungarian State Opera House (Magyar Állami Operaház) is worth a visit even if you're not interested in seeing a show.
+Both the architecture and the interior décor are stunning.

 Imre Nagy, a national hero of Hungary had been executed for treason against the communist party in 1958.
-It was only fitting that this hero be buried at Heroes' Square.
+It was only fitting that this hero was buried at Heroes' Square.

 Great Market Hall

 Items such as medieval children's toys and the tooth of King Matthias Corvinus' leopard (he kept it as a pet) were found during an excavation of Castle Hill.

 Shopping here is fabulous (it's what I loved most about the city.)
 On my trip to Budapest, we shopped at two malls.
 Mammut is a large shopping mall which was located just a few blocks from the bed and breakfast where we stayed, Mohácsi Panzió.
 We shopped here literally every day we were in Budapest.
 This mall has an amazing European clothing store called Mango, which I highly recommend checking out.

 The City Center mall is considerably larger than Mammut.
 It's the largest mall in Budapest with over 400 stores.
 That said, if you're looking for a fun place to do some shopping, I highly recommend going to a market.
 There are a few open-air markets around Budapest where you can pick up some nice items at great prices.
 Central Market Hall, an indoor marketplace is a must-see.

 Budapest is split in half by the River Danube, but did you know there are seven land masses (islands) in the Danube within the city of Budapest?
 The most famous island here is Margaret Island or Margitsziget.

 Margaret Island is essentially a huge park that has everything including a 5350-meter jogging track, a Japanese garden, a zoo, areas for performances, and a stunning water tower.